What Is PKI (Public Key Infrastructure)? How It Works

 What are Digital Certificates?

-A digital certificate should be thought of as a passport.
-It’s a phishing resistant form of verifying your identity with a trusted third party, and one of the most surefire way organizations can ensure their authentication mechanisms are phishing-resistant.
-This digital certificate lives on your device, and is presented to systems during authentication.
+This digital certificate lives on your device and is presented to systems during authentication.
 One common way digital certificates are used is to show an Identity Provider like Azure or Okta that you are a particular user using a specific device.
 The below video shows what it looks like using a digital certificate with Okta.

 Is a Digital Certificate the Same as a Private Key or Public Key?

-No, a digital certificate is not the same as a public key.
+No, a digital certificate is not the same as a private key or a public key.
 However, it does contain your public key.
 A digital certificate, which can also be referred to as a PKI certificate, should be thought of as a digital passport, or a driver’s license.
 Your digital passport should contain information about you, right?
 A PKI certificate contains a customizable amount of information.
 Common attributes encoded in a PKI certificate are email addresses, first and last names, the groups a user is associated with in the Identity Provider, the serial number of the device, an Azure Device ID, and other bits of identifiable information.

 Public keys are also on PKI certificates and are public for all to see.
 This is necessary, or a third party wouldn’t know how to ensure that the certificate was really you.
 The private key, however, is not on your PKI certificate.
 While your device understands the two are linked to each other, the private cryptographic key never leaves the device, should never be seen by anything other than your computer, and is stored securely in a special part of your device, commonly a TPM or Secure Enclave.